 The Event attracts owners and guardians of historic buildings (private, commercial and industrial), parks and gardens – their management staff, their professional advisers and a range of professionals who either purchase or influence the purchase of the great variety of products and services needed and used by this important and developing market sector.

-We are pleased to announce the following exhibitors have already confirmed for this years event.
+We are pleased to announce the following exhibitors have already confirmed for this years virtual event.
 Please click the company to view their website.